GPIO

 disable_interrupt(pin)

-gpio.
-By disabling the interrupt triggering, the callbacks registered on the pin
+Disable the interrupt triggered by configured edge(s) for the pin gpio.
+By disabling the interrupt triggering, the callbacks registered on the pin will not be called.

 class LED